 Sunday, October 25, 2020

-Strolling at the Garden of Dreams
+Strolling in the Garden of Dreams

-And with an urban garden in the city center, I was fortunate to have an afternoon stroll in the fully restored Garden of Dreams in Kathmandu, Nepal, in August 2013.
+With an urban garden in the city center, I was fortunate to have an afternoon stroll in the fully restored Garden of Dreams in Kathmandu, Nepal, in August 2013.
 It reopened to the public six years after several decades of closure.

 The Walled Urban Garden